carsongee/pytest-pylint/README.rst

 .. code-block:: shell

-   py.test --pylint --pylint-rcfile=/my/pyrc --pylint-error-types=EF
+   py.test --pylint --pylint-rcfile=/my/pyrc --pylint-error-types=EF --pylint-jobs=4

-This would use the pylintrc file at /my/pyrc and only error on pylint Errors and Failures.
+This would use the pylintrc file at /my/pyrc, only error on pylint Errors and Failures, and use 4 cores for running pylint.

 You can restrict your test run to only perform pylint checks and not any other tests by typing: